 In today’s world, it's more common than ever before for energy companies to get a bad wrap.
 Not least as many of us now seek a world where burning fossil fuels is consigned to the history books.
-As such, most of us realise that climate change is an issue we need to find solutions to.
-Not least 97% of scientists can’t be wrong1.
+As such, most of us realize that climate change is an issue we need to find solutions to.
+Not least 97% of scientists can’t be wrong2.
 To do so the switch to renewable energy is an essential part of our fight against climate change.
 Thankfully, there’s also a growing number of energy companies out there genuinely working for a better planet.
 Below we’ve had a scour and selected some exemplary renewable energy non-profits doing good in the world.

 During this time when oil demand was growing fast many of us may not have even given too much thought to where our energy really came from.
 Or its environmental consequences.
 However, if the lights failed or the price of petrol went up we might have been worried.
 And that was the worst of it.

 Today things are changing.
-The kind of energy company that drills, spills, burns and pollutes is now increasingly tarnished by its core activities.
+The kind of energy company that drills, spills, burns, and pollutes is now increasingly tarnished by its core activities.

-Global protests, science, activism and politics now all help to highlight in their own ways the many issues fueling our energy needs with oil has caused.
+Global protests, science, activism, and politics now all help to highlight in their own ways the many issues fueling our energy needs with oil has caused.
 And continues to cause.

 Consumer demand for better, cleaner energy will further build momentum.
 Thus, if we are to protect the environment, the focus must shift from solely making money and profits.
-It should be about seeking solutions that help us to drive down carbon emissions and that do well by communities and planet at the same time.
+It should be about seeking solutions that help us to drive down carbon emissions and that do well by communities and the planet at the same time.
 For we all stand to profit from a more sustainable future.

 As such, only by working together towards ambitious and shared carbon neutral objectives do we stand a chance of meeting our 2050 targets.
 With this in mind, the following renewable energy nonprofits are doing something right whilst doing good.
 So, as the world is seeking change, innovative non-profit renewable energy companies offering something different deserve more than a second look.